About

 Professional Memberships

-- CEng MIStructE – Chartered Member of the Institution of Structural Engineers (247 hits);
+- CEng MIStructE – Chartered Member of the Institution of Structural Engineers;

-- CEng MIEI – Chartered Member of the Institution of Engineers of Ireland (100 hits);
+- CEng MIEI – Chartered Member of the Institution of Engineers of Ireland;

-- MIABSE – Member of the International Association for Bridge and Structural Engineering (101 hits).
+- MIABSE – Member of the International Association for Bridge and Structural Engineering.

 Professional Associations